 Thanks to you, this site has become one of the most visited natural health websites in the world for the last 12 years, with more than 10 million unique visitors each month and more than 80 million unique visitors annually.

 Because of your loyal support, we've slowly but surely awakened the world to the false promises of the fatally flawed conventional medical view, which claims disease is best treated with drugs, and that the government knows what's best for your health and should be allowed to dictate your health options.

-This video and article were initially published during last year's anniversary week.
+This video and article were initially published during three years ago during anniversary week.
 It was a big hit, and since we've had a significant influx of new subscribers since then, I'm rerunning it for those who missed it.